The Liberties, Dublin: Entertainment

-The Liberties Brewers Cup

-The Liberties Brewers Cup is an annual competition for coffee lovers.
-It was established in 2017 by Marcin Kotwicki, former Head Barista of Legit Coffee Co. on Meath Street, and a member of the Specialty Coffee Association-Irish Chapter.

-Each year 15 competitors take part in the black coffee brewing challenge.

-The competition is open to spectators who can enjoy the barista's brewing skills but also can socialise with other coffee lovers.
-To help them with that, food, beers, and much coffee are provided by the sponsors.
-Also, music is played by local DJs.

-This year the Fourth edition of Liberties Brewers Cup is set for 4 October 2020 at the Vandal Cafe and Restaurant on Thomas Street, The Liberties, Dublin 8.

 Economy

 Brewing and distilling

-The Liberties is the home of the iconic Guinness brewery, which continues to attract investment from parent company Diageo, including €130 million on the development of Brewhouse No. 4 on Victoria Quay.
+The Liberties is the home of the Guinness Brewery, which attracts investment from parent company Diageo, including €130 million on the development of Brewhouse No. 4 on Victoria Quay.
 The Guinness Storehouse, Ireland's most-visited paid visitor attraction, brings in 1.6 million annual visitors.

-Further, having seen most local breweries and distilleries close since the late 1800s, the area is currently undergoing a renaissance as a centre for craft distilling and brewing in Dublin.
-Teelings Whiskey have opened their new distillery and visitor centre in Newmarket, the first new Irish whiskey distillery to develop in Dublin since the 19th century, while significant investment has also been made in The Liberties by the Dublin Whiskey Company, Alltech, Galway Bay Brewery, 5 Lamps Brewery and others.
-The Pearse Lyons distillery opened on St James's Street in September 2017 while the Dublin Liberties Distillery on Mill Street is due to open in 2018.
+While many local breweries and distilleries closed after the late 1800s, as of the early 21st century the area has seen a "renaissance" as a centre for craft distilling and brewing in Dublin.
+Teelings Whiskey opened a new distillery and visitor centre in Newmarket, the first new Irish whiskey distillery to develop in Dublin since the 19th century, while investment has also been made in The Liberties by the Dublin Whiskey Company, Alltech, Galway Bay Brewery, and 5 Lamps Brewery.
+The Pearse Lyons distillery opened on St James's Street in September 2017.
 The Beer Market, the only bar in Ireland which serves only beer, opened on Cornmarket in April 2015.
-It is also home to the Dublin Liberties Distillery a state-of-the-art craft Irish whiskey distillery which also hosts an exceptional visitor experience and brand home for Irish whiskeys.
-The distillery crafts 100% malted barley to be laid down for their whiskey brands, the award-winning Dubliner and Dublin Liberties whiskeys.
+The Liberties is also home to the Dublin Liberties Distillery, a craft Irish whiskey distillery which has a visitor centre and "brand home" for Irish whiskeys.